NBA Rumors: Spurs Could Acquire Kevin Love & Kemba Walker In A 3-Team Blockbuster Deal, Per ‘Bleacher Report’

 Like the Spurs, the Cavaliers could lose their main man, LeBron James, this offseason.
 James could opt out of the final year of his contract with Cleveland and become an unrestricted free agent in July.
 In order to convince him to stay, the Cavaliers should make a huge upgrade on their roster.
 Greg Swartz of Bleacher Report recently suggested a three-team trade involving the Spurs, Cavaliers, and the Charlotte Hornets.

-In the proposed trade deal, the Spurs will receive Kemba Walker and Kevin Love, the Cavaliers get Kawhi Leonard, Marvin Williams, and Patty Mills, and the Hornets will acquire George Hill, Cedi Osman, and the No. 8 overall pick in the 2018 NBA Draft.
-The deal works on ESPN‘s NBA Trade Machine.
+In the proposed trade deal, the Spurs will receive Kemba Walker and Kevin Love; the Cavaliers get Kawhi Leonard, Marvin Williams, and Patty Mills; and the Hornets will acquire George Hill, Cedi Osman, and the No. 8 overall pick in the 2018 NBA Draft.
+The deal works on ESPN’s NBA Trade Machine.
 If the trade becomes a reality, it will help both teams in addressing the issues on their roster.

 Days after desiring trade, Spurs star Kawhi Leonard, Gregg Popovich meet Tuesday in San Diego.
 Story: https://t.co/VKNQDGIVBe